Skip to main content

 To help ensure your experience at Collective (and beyond) is successful, check out the following examples of transactions.
 All the nuances are not covered here, but this is a good place to start!

-Business Transactions from Business Bank Accounts
+Business Transactions from Business Bank Accounts:

-• Software required for your work
+• Software required for work

-• Legal and professional fees such as Collective
+• Legal fees

-• Business travel
+• Business meals

 • Equipment

-• Advertising/Marketing
+• Advertising

 For more examples of common business expenses, click here.
 The full chart of accounts used by Collective can be found here.